 A: Yes.
-The steel sheet piles, steel “H” piles, and timber piles for the walkway are all being driven into the mud and limestone layer that exists about 42-50 feet below the ship.
-Engineers have carefully calculated the specific depth of each pile to ensure the cofferdam and walkway are able to withstand the various pressures on all sides during all tidal conditions and those we will create during maintenance periods.
+The steel sheet piles, steel “H” piles, and timber piles for the walkway were driven into the mud and limestone layer that exists about 42-50 feet below the ship.
+Engineers carefully calculated the specific depth of each pile to ensure the cofferdam and walkway are able to withstand the various pressures on all sides during all tidal conditions and those we will create during maintenance periods.
 We’ve conducted several geo-technical studies, as well as a test pile analysis, to confirm the subsurface conditions and holding strength of the mud and limestone.

 A: Unfortunately, the Battleship’s condition prevents her from leaving her berth; however, the cofferdam will be equipped with 4 slide gate weirs that will open and close so that water can be pumped in and back out of the inner area.

 Q: What will happen to the portion of the hull that is in the mud?
 Does the mud protect it from corrosion or will that eventually need to be excavated to make repairs?